 How Property Taxes in Colorado Work

-Residential property taxes in Colorado depend on two things: the market value of the property and the total tax rates levied by local taxing authorities.
+Residential property taxes in Colorado depend on two things: the market value of the property and the total tax rates local taxing authorities levy.
 Taxing authorities include counties, cities, school districts and some special taxing districts set up for specific purposes (to fund a water and sanitation system, for example).

-Property is valued in two year cycles, based entirely on comparable sales.
+Property is valued in two-year cycles, based entirely on comparable sales.
 The price of other homes sold in your area determine the value of your home.
-Notices of valuation are mailed to homeowners by May 1st every year and homeowners who disagree with their home’s valuation have until June 1st to protest.
+Notices of valuation are mailed to homeowners by May 1 every year and homeowners who disagree with their home’s valuation have until June 1 to protest.

 Colorado Property Tax Rates

 An effective tax rate is the amount you actually pay annually divided by the value of your property.
-So, if you pay $1,500 in taxes annually and your home’s market value is $100,000, your effective tax rate is1.5%.
+So if you pay $1,500 in taxes annually and your home’s market value is $100,000, your effective tax rate is 1.5%.
 The table below shows effective tax rates for every county in Colorado.
-It also shows median property tax payments and median home values for every county.
+It also displays median property tax payments and median home values for every county.

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|

-The average homeowner in Denver County, which is coterminous with the City of Denver, pays $1,404 annually in property taxes.
-That’s about two thirds the U.S average of $2,107.
-The average millage rate in Denver is 87.042, which includes about 50 mills that go to schools and 33 mills that go to the city of Denver.
+The average homeowner in Denver County, which is coterminous with the City of Denver, pays $1,537 annually in property taxes.
+That’s about two-thirds the U.S average of $2,197.
+The average millage rate in Denver is 87.042, which includes about 50 mills allocated for the schools and 33 mills for the city of Denver.

 El Paso County